wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.6.7**

+*	Fix when selecting a group in the contact form, the email would only be sent to the first 5 members of that groups (or whatever # you had WordPress set to return as default # of posts to show).
+Fixed the query argument so that all members in that group would be emailed.

 **Version 1.6.6**

 *	Minor code fix for undefined variable on admin side when using Gravity Forms extension.